fetchai/genesis-fetchhub/dorado-1/8-software-upgrade-v0.14.1.md

 # Software upgrade

-This guide is describing the procedure to upgrade to the [v0.14.1](https://github.com/fetchai/fetchd/releases/tag/v0.14.1) following the [ASA-2025-004 vulnerability in IBC module (#45)](https://explore-dorado.fetch.ai/proposals/45) software upgrade governance proposal.
+This guide is describing the procedure to upgrade to the [v0.14.1](https://github.com/fetchai/fetchd/releases/tag/v0.14.1) following the [Fix for the ASA-2025-004 vulnerability in IBC module (#45)](https://explore-dorado.fetch.ai/proposals/45) software upgrade governance proposal.

 We kindly ask all the validators to read through the following document, and then wait until chain reaches upgrade block height defined in the gov proposal mentioned above *before* executing the upgrade steps.